ltrentooliveira/MSc_Archive/README.md

 Quick summary of the files used in this research:

-* Base_Layers.zip: Contains the base layers used to prepare and process all the input features for the kmeans model.
+* **Base_Layers.zip**: Contains the base layers used to prepare and process all the input features for the kmeans model.
-* PCA_input.zip: Includes only the final input files to conduct the PCA assessment of the hand-crafted features - Grey-Level Cocurrence Matrix (GLCM) and Landscape Metrics (LSM) of the model in order to select the optimal moving window size that will be included in the k-means model.
+* **PCA_input.zip**: Includes only the final input files to conduct the PCA assessment of the hand-crafted features - Grey-Level Cocurrence Matrix (GLCM) and Landscape Metrics (LSM) of the model in order to select the optimal moving window size that will be included in the k-means model.
-* Kmeans_model_input.zip: Contains the final processed input extracted in each grid centroid and integrated into a single csv file (Input_variables.csv) as the k-means model input.
+* **Kmeans_model_input.zip**: Contains the final processed input extracted in each grid centroid and integrated into a single csv file (Input_variables.csv) as the k-means model input.
-* Data_products.zip: Contains the final output among the seven model  experiment conducted to test model robustness, optimise perfomance with features selection techniques.
+* **Data_products.zip**: Contains the final output among the seven model  experiment conducted to test model robustness, optimise perfomance with features selection techniques.

 The scripts contain data processing and machine learning modelling steps:
-* GLCM.R: calculation of texture metrics using R Studio
+* **GLCM.R**: calculation of texture metrics using R Studio
-* LSM.fca: this is not a script, but it is the file for the calculation of the Landscape Metrics in Fragstats.
+* **LSM.fca**: this is not a script, but it is the file for the calculation of the Landscape Metrics in Fragstats.
-* PCA_processing.ipynb: calculation of Principal Component Analysis to select the optimal moving window to extract hand-crafted features (GLCM and LSM)
+* **PCA_processing.ipynb**: calculation of Principal Component Analysis to select the optimal moving window to extract hand-crafted features (GLCM and LSM)
-* EDA.R: analysis of final data input and processing before applying the k-means
+* **EDA.R**: analysis of final data input and processing before applying the k-means
-* FeatureImp_tool.R: code runs iteratively with k-means and generate a by-product of the important of the features for each resulting cluster
+* **FeatureImp_tool.R**: code runs iteratively with k-means and generate a by-product of the important of the features for each resulting cluster
-* kmeans_model.ipynb: training and simulation of k-means model
+* **kmeans_model.ipynb**: training and simulation of k-means model